Boedepapas/HashGuard/backend/SETUP.md

 ### "MALWAREBAZAAR_API_KEY environment variable not set"
 - Copy `.env.example` to `.env`
-- Add your actual API key (or leave blank for free mode)
+- Add your actual API key (required for lookups)

 ### "No APIs available"
 - Either no API keys configured OR
 - All APIs are unreachable (network issues)
+- Files without cached verdicts will be quarantined until keys are added or services recover
 - Check internet connection and API status pages

 ### Files not being scanned